Tourism Best Management Practices:

 etiquette, flight operating times, marine vessel operation and other areas of tour operation.

-to cut down on emissions and noise pollution.
-Certain streets have specific traffic pattern guidelines including avoiding left turns
+down on emissions and noise pollution.
+Certain streets have specific traffic pattern guidelines including avoiding left turns if they

-if they cause a traffic buildup.
+cause a traffic buildup.
 Tours on trails are not to exceed a certain size.
-Flightseeing tours are limited to certain flight
+Flightseeing tours are limited to certain flight patterns and

-patterns and operating times.
-Marine tours are to be sensitive toward marine life and local residents who may be within earshot
+operating times.
+Marine tours are to be sensitive toward marine life and local residents who may be within earshot of onboard

 Many TBMP guidelines are based on laws that may be enforced by local or state authorities.
 However, a guideline is just that.
 An

 employee of a TBMP-participating business who fails to follow a guideline won't necessarily receive a ticket, but they may be